electric-sql/electric/docs/usage/data-access/shapes.md

 :::

 :::warning Limitation
-Current filtering implementation does not support non-deterministic functions.
-You cannot have `now()` PostgreSQL function in the where clause, because there's currently no way for us to garbage-collect rows that fall out of e.g. `this.updated_at > now()` filter without an update to the row itself.
+The current filtering implementation does not support non-deterministic functions.
+For example it's not possible to use the PostgreSQL `now()` function in the where clause.
 :::

 ### Promise workflow